What is Scrum?

 We at Value Insights, are one of the few companies in Switzerland representing “true” Scrum as it is seen and taught by Dr. Jeff Sutherland (the co-creator of Scrum) at Scrum Inc. The goal is “Twice the work in half the time”.

-Our training is therefore accredited and official, including Scrum certificates and online certification registry from ScrumInc.
+Our training is therefore accredited and official, including Scrum credentials and online registry from ScrumInc.

 At the end of our Scrum courses, you should be able to: